danmasta/csv/README.md

 Testing is currently run using mocha and chai.
 To execute tests just run `npm run test`.
 To generate unit test coverage reports just run `npm run coverage`

 ## Benchmarks
-Benchmakrs are currently built using gulp.
+Benchmarks are currently built using gulp.
 Just run `gulp bench` to test timings and bytes per second

 ## Contact
 If you have any questions feel free to get in touch